You may be wondering “Can a foreigner open a U.S. bank account?” or “How do I open a bank account in the USA?”…

-I definitely recommend calling the bank ahead of time and double-check on all the documents you will need since requirements may vary slightly.
+I recommend calling the bank ahead of time and double-check on all the documents you will need since requirements may vary slightly.

 The only difference for foreigners is that you need to bring 2 forms of identification (such as a foreign passport and a foreign driver’s license) and banks often want a “proof of address” for your LLC.

-You should to call the bank ahead of time to see what they will accept, but they will usually accept your:
+You should call the bank ahead of time to see what they will accept, but they will usually accept your:

 - Company registration paper (Articles of Organization for LLC or Articles of Incorporation for Corporation)